Vlali/Face_recognition/README.md

-# Face_recognition
+# Face_recognition with python3 and opencv

-Face recognition with Python opencv module
+You must install an opencv package with pip,or Anaconda Prompt.